JellySwims/FIU_assignment1/Smart_Buoy/ReadME.md

 Here we have a collection of scripts working in unison to create a smart buoy for FIU.
-The intended sensors for this project include wind RS485 (speed/ direction), IMU, 3 temperature sensors, a pyranometer, and possible gps location.
+The intended sensors for this project include wind RS485 (speed/ direction), IMU (raspberry hat), 3 temperature sensors (air, surface, 1m depth), a pyranometer, and possibly a gps location.

 Hardware
 The Sense HAT features an 8x8 RGB LED matrix, a mini joystick and the following sensors:

 	Gyroscope
 	Accelerometer
 	Magnetometer
 	Temperature
 	Humidity
 	Barometric pressure

 Documentation